 The Danger of the Cracked Heat Exchanger

 The combustion gases in the heat exchanger include exhaust fumes that are deadly to breathe.
-If the heat exchanger develops cracks along its surface, which can occur because of corrosion of years of the metal expanding and contracting, these harmful gases will enter the air sent into the house.
+If the heat exchanger develops cracks along its surface, which can occur because of corrosion of years of the metal expanding and contracting, these harmful gases can enter the air sent into the house.
 This is a dangerous situation.

 Signs of a Cracked Heat Exchanger